-This means you can have those cools sustain sounds in an enclosed environment where you don’t have to crank up the loudspeaker and sit in front of it.
+This means you can have those cool sustained sounds in an enclosed environment where you don’t have to crank up the loudspeaker and sit in front of it.

 How Does a Sustainiac Pickup Work?

 If you are wondering whether or not you can use a regular guitar pickup as a driver – No, you cannot.
 The reason being a conventional pickup has very high DC resistance (around 5K – 20K) and impedance.
-Amplifiers typically work around the loads of 4 – 8 ohms, which means you need to make the driver somewhere around that range.
+Amplifiers typically work around a load of 4 – 8 ohms, so you must make the driver somewhere around that range.

 Sustainiac Pickup Review

 The sustainiac pickup is made of metal and plastic, and has a rectangular shape with four screws and a wire.

 The pickup consists of two parts: the driver and the circuit board.
 The driver is the part that generates the electromagnetic field and interacts with the strings.
 The circuit board is the part that amplifies the signal from the bridge pickup and controls the sustain mode.

 You get three modes: fundamental, harmonic, and mix.
 The fundamental mode sustains the original note played by the string.
 The harmonic mode sustains the natural harmonic of the string.
 The mix mode sustains both the fundamental and the harmonic.